niwyj7/Ensembles-Wind-Power-Prediction-Autogluon/README.md

 # Ensembles-Wind-Power-Autogluon
 This project provides a systematic pipeline for 15-minutes granuality wind power forecasting, built on the **AutoGluon** framework to enable rigorous model benchmarking and feature engineering.

-### **Methodological Rationale**
-While recent literature, such as Cambridge’s **WindDragon** project, has demonstrated the potential of automated deep learning architectures for wind energy, this pipeline prioritizes **tree-based models** (e.g., LightGBM, CatBoost) for several strategic reasons:
+### **Regional Wind Power Forecasting**

+**Why AutoGluon & Tree-Based Ensembles?**
+While projects like Cambridge’s *WindDragon* demonstrate the potential of AutoDL, this pipeline adopts a **tree-based approach** (LightGBM/CatBoost) via **AutoGluon** to address the unique constraints of emerging energy markets:

+* **Robustness to Data Scarcity:** In rapidly expanding markets, there is often a lack of the long-term historical timelines required to train deep neural networks effectively.
+Tree-based models are significantly more robust when testing ideas with limited data.
+* **Mitigating the Curse of Dimensionality:** With high-dimensional meteorological data, the risk of overfitting increases as the data timeline shortens.
+Tabular tree structures handle these feature spaces more effectively than deep learning, which often requires vast datasets to generalise.
+* **Operational Efficiency:** This approach prioritises rapid inference and lower computational overhead, ensuring the pipeline remains practical for real-time grid balancing where "shallow" but high-performance ensembles often outperform over-parameterised models.
 * **Signal-to-Noise Ratio (SNR) & Granularity:** In wind power prediction, the inherent noise in meteorological data often limits the effectiveness of high-complexity deep models.
 Tree-based ensembles offer superior robustness and better capture the non-linear relationships at the specific spatial granularities used here.
-* **Computational Efficiency:** Prioritizing rapid inference and lower computational overhead is critical for real-time grid balancing.
-Tree-based architectures provide a significantly faster training-to-prediction cycle compared to deep CNNs or Transformers.
-* **Data Scale Suitability:** Given the selective use of spatial location points, the dataset density does not necessitate the heavy parameterization of deep learning, making "shallow" but high-performance ensembles more effective for preventing overfitting.

 ### **Key Features**
 * **Systematic Feature Ablation:** Evaluates the impact of regional aggregates, cyclical temporal encodings, and lagged weather features.
-* **Automated Model Selection:** Leverages AutoGluon to optimize hyperparameters across GBM, CatBoost, and Torch-based neural networks.
+* **Automated Model Selection:** Leverages AutoGluon to optimise hyperparameters across GBM, CatBoost, and Torch-based neural networks.
 * **Production-Ready:** Designed for 15-minute interval forecasting with a focus on interpretability and deployment speed.

 <img width="1189" height="1489" alt="image" src="https://github.com/user-attachments/assets/9b6bf685-294e-46f4-b55f-5e68d911b2e8" />
 <img width="1789" height="490" alt="image" src="https://github.com/user-attachments/assets/6492292f-f389-4537-b383-488d0d52af9c" />
 <img width="646" height="528" alt="image" src="https://github.com/user-attachments/assets/bb0bb3fc-dc25-4843-ad63-a9e1651c8781" />